circuitry-dev/circuitry-mcp-server/README.md

 ```
 You: Show me the auth files as code nodes in Circuitry

-Claude: I'll create code nodes from your auth files...
+Agent: I'll create code nodes from your auth files...
 Done!
-Created 4 code nodes for:
+Created 4 code nodes:
 - auth/login.ts
 - auth/logout.ts
 - auth/middleware.ts
 - auth/types.ts

-The nodes are synced - edits in Circuitry will update your source files.
+The nodes are synced - edits in Circuitry update your source files.
 ```

 ### Understand User-Drawn Flows